 How sitting is killing us

 If you breathe with your diaphragm, your lungs can expand fully.
 Your lungs have the space to stretch down your torso, which means that all the little alveoli in the lungs, the tiny air sacs, also get stretched, and you receive a larger supply of fresh air.

 But when you only chest breathe, only the top of your lungs get the fresh air.
 One of the problems with this is that blood flow only moves through the top of your lungs.
-The blood flow to the top of the lungs is about six times less than in the bottom of the lungs.
-Because of gravity, blood flow is much stronger in the bottom of the lung, but if you’re only breathing at the top, you get less oxygen around the body via the bloodstream.
+The blood flow to the top of the lungs is about six times less than at the bottom of the lungs.
+Due to gravity, blood flow is stronger at the bottom of the lungs, but when breathing at the top, less oxygen is delivered to the body via the bloodstream.
 Less oxygen in the bloodstream impacts every bodily system – your muscles waste, your brain shuts down, and your metabolism slows.

-The other impact of sitting is on detoxifying the body – or lack thereof.
-The lymph system’s job is to take the waste and toxic products from the body via lymph fluid.
-But lymph fluid relies on the movement of the muscles to work.
+The other impact of sitting is on the body’s ability to detoxify, or lack thereof.
+The lymph system removes waste and toxic products from the body through lymph fluid.
+However, lymph fluid relies on the movement of muscles to function correctly.
 When you move your body, it compresses lymph nodes and the lymph fluid flows.
-Most of our lymph nodes are under the diaphragm, so if you only chest due to being seated too long, again, you accumulate toxic poisons.
-Toxic overload contributes to everything from auto-immune disease to cancer and stress.
+Most of our lymph nodes are under the diaphragm, so if you only have chest pain due to being seated too long, again, you accumulate toxic poisons.
+Toxic overload contributes to everything from autoimmune disease to cancer and stress.

+How sitting is killing us